KurtSoncco/mechgaia-agentbeats/README.md

-# Agentify Example: Tau-Bench
+# MechGaia AgentBeats

-Example code for agentifying Tau-Bench using A2A and MCP standards.
+MechGaia agent assessment framework using A2A and MCP standards.

 ## Project Structure